cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/checks/1_used-an-azure-machine-learning-job-for-automation/description.md

-Check if the User Successfully Created Collection and Added Role Assignments
+Check if the User Successfully Used an Azure Machine Learning job for automation